Gnkgo/summaries/computer-networks/cn_summary.md

 - (There is no checksum in the IPv6 header)

 ## Link State Routing
-1. Nodes flood topology in the form of link state packets and each node leanrs the full topology
+1. Nodes flood topology in the form of link state packets and each node learns the full topology
-2. Each node computes its own forwarding table by finding the shrtest path to each other node (according to some cost metric).
-An algorithm that eables this shortest paht calculation is Dijkstra.
+2. Each node computes its own forwarding table by finding the shortest path to each other node (according to some cost metric).
+An algorithm that enables this shortest path calculation is Dijkstra.
 - Knows all the distances
 - More RAM/CPU
 - Faster Convergence